Bilateral Clean Energy Programs Show Some Results but Should Enhance Their Performance Monitoring

 Agency Affected: Department of Energy

-Comments: USTDA concurred with GAO's recommendation and has taken steps to implement it since our report.
+Comments: USTDA concurred with GAO's recommendation and, as of February 2018, has taken steps to implement it since our report.
 For example, USTDA revised its fiscal year 2016 through 2018 strategic plan to include an annual performance target for one of its two performance measures: the value of exports generated for every program dollar.
 We will continue to monitor USTDA's progress in developing an annual performance target for its performance measure on procurements awarded to small U.S. businesses.

 Recommendation: To improve the agency's performance monitoring, the Director of the U.S. Trade and Development Agency should develop and make public annual targets for the agency's performance measures.